gordonrix/maple/README.md

 4. Activate the maple conda environment that you created during installation if it's not already active, and run snakemake by requesting a specific file, and designating a number of threads.
 In most cases, at least 4 threads should be used.
 Take care to run the pipeline only when in the working directory (e.g. example_working_directory), otherwise the --directory flag must be used to specify a directory that contains the appropriate files in the correct relative locations (i.e. config.yaml, ref/*, etc.).
-The path to the maple snakefile must also be modified as appropriate:
+The path to the maple snakefile must also be modified as appropriate.
+Here I will ask maple to produce the mutation stats summary file for the P0 tag, which is defined in the config file:

     conda activate maple
-    snakemake --snakefile PATH/TO/maple/Snakefile -j 4 example_mutation-stats.csv
+    snakemake --snakefile PATH/TO/maple/Snakefile -j 4 P0_mutation-stats.csv

 Use of the '-n' flag is recommended prior to running the full pipeline.
 This causes snakemake to do a 'dry-run' in which jobs are planned out, but not executed.
 Because many checks are performed to identify any potential problems in how things were set up (e.g. checking that reference files